 The proposal is rooted in context, reflecting cityscape and public activity.
 These reflections celebrate Raffles Place in its complete reality; busy commuters, hoppers and socialisers enjoying the open public space.
 The project takes into account sustainable design and has taken care to specify materials that can be reused efficiently.
 Alice, the protagonist in this narrative, experiences Raffles Place through an emotional and physical journey.
 Ultimately, she discovers the moment, away from the chaos, when reality becomes blurred and daydreams in serenity.

-Architecture as a theatre exhibition will be held in Hanoi on 23rd June; organised by group8asia and photographer Régis Golay in collaboration with Nanoco Gallery showroom (which was built by Vo Trong Nghia Architects, Vietnam).
+The “Architecture as a Theatre” exhibition will be held in Hanoi on 23rd June; organised by group8asia and photographer Régis Golay in collaboration with Nanoco Gallery (built by Vo Trong Nghia Architects, Vietnam).
 Golay’s works, which are a collection of group8asia’s projects, showcase intense compositions that beckon us to ponder and to marvel at his creative process.
 Through his photos, magic unfolds and gives us a glimpse into a world that is often hidden in plain sight.